leikind/wice_grid/README.md

     csv_file_name:        'projects'
   )
 ```
-+csv_file_name+ is the name of the downloaded file.
+`csv_file_name` is the name of the downloaded file.
 This parameter is optional, if it is missing, the name of
 the grid is used instead.
 The export icon will appear at the bottom right corner of the grid.

 Next, each grid view helper should be placed in a partial of its own, requiring it from the master